-We will continue to offer online produce ordering for curbside pick-up at the Market or delivery, within a five-mile radius of the Market.
+We continue to offer online produce ordering for curbside pick-up at the Market or delivery, within a five-mile radius of the Market.
 More information on our produce ordering web site!

 What We Grow